StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

 > **NOTE**
 >
-> Only the `root` user has the privilege to execute this SQL statement.
+> Only users with the `cluster_admin` privilege can execute this SQL statement.

 ## Syntax and parameters